-Meet Two Race Sleuths Trying to Keep Marathoners Honest
+Meet 2 Race Sleuths Trying to Keep Marathoners Honest

 The data also gives sleuths a window into whether someone ran every single kilometer or whether a runner's times are consistent with previous finishes.

 One clue sleuths look for: race results that show missed timing mats.
-It could indicate they were malfunctioning or it could mean they were intentionally skipped — as in, a runner cut the course to get a faster time.
+It could mean they were intentionally skipped — as in, a runner cut the course to get a faster time.

 "If they're missing photos on that part of the course, that's an even bigger one," Murphy says.